 The Wi-Fi password & recovery password app backup Wi-Fi passwords alphabetically and leave you in the awe of recovery some forgotten password usernames and passwords.
 Other than restoring and backing up Wi-Fi password to your phone via the app, it also can backup up Wi-Fi password to external storage devices like MicroSD, OTG, and even extern Hard Drive.

 Some passwords are crazily long and are no memorable.
 Writing them down can cause a headache.
 However, Wi-Fi password recovery & backup app offers a feature to enable you to copy and past your recovered password into any file or into your desired folder for safety.

 2. Backup Your Mobile

 An Android Wi-Fi backup is one of the few features of this Android app.
 Everything about backup your mobile is not about backing up Wi-Fi passwords and usernames.
 It’s about backing up everything on your phone completely and save them to your phone internal storage as well as MicroSD.

 The backup your mobile app helps to backup contacts, messages, settings, APNS, calendars, users apps, browser history, bookmarks, Wi-Fi passwords and username, and lot more.
-However, there is a limited use of the app on Android phone.
-Although, the backup your mobile app offers some excellent feature but you must have a root access to use the app to backup your Wi-Fi password and username and restore it when you need it.
+However, there is a limited use of the app on Android phones.
+Although, the backup your mobile app offers some excellent features, but, you must have a root access to use the app to backup your Wi-Fi password and username and restore it when you need it.